discatte/fourk_irtc_renderings/README.md

 # fourk_raytraced_renderings
-4k resolution renderings of irtc raytracing competition and other povray and bryce scenes
+4k resolution renderings of irtc raytracing competition and other povray and bryce scenes.
+Artist info generally at http://www.irtc.org/old/

 These are the 4k lossless versions of 4k uploads to @raytracedvibes on twitter since they get converted to jpg when posting.